 2. We bring our dogs to the Kirkwood

 Petco every Saturday from 10 am to 2 pm.

 You may come and meet the dogs and

 just north of I-44.
 Turn left at the first major stoplight.

 3. You may complete an application for adoption at Petco or on our website or download an application here.
 In most cases we require a fence.
 Also, we do not adopt to a family with small children.

-4. The foster parents will set up a home visit.
-They will bring the dog to your home and, if all parties agree, will do the adoption.
-They will bring some of the food that the dog was eating and his medical records.
+4. The foster parents may set up a home visit.
 We ask for a $200 adoption donation for adult dogs and $300 for puppies.

 5. You may have a two week trial to make sure that the dog fits into your family.
 You may return the dog and we will refund your entire adoption donation.